Produce Content in MPEG-H Audio

 In file-based workflows, the authoring of MPEG-H Audio scenes and the metadata is handled either by stand-alone tools or by plug-ins for Digital Audio Workstations (DAW).
 In those tools the scene is authored based on the audio mix, all user interactivity options are set and loudness is measured.
 After completion of the authoring, the metadata is exported together with the audio data.
 There are multiple file-based delivery solutions available, depending on the production scenario.
-Using the tools of the MPEG-H Authoring Suite in post-productions, audio and metadata can be exported as:
+Using the tools of the MPEG-H Authoring Suite in post-productions, the MPEG-H Master can be exported in the following formats:

 MPEG-H BWF/ADM: An MPEG-H BWF/ADM file (short for Broadcast Wave Format with embedded Audio Definition Model metadata) is a multichannel wave-file which contains all the audio and metadata of the MPEG-H Audio scene.
 The exported BWF/ADM file is compliant to the MPEG-H ADM Profile.

 MPF: An MPF file (short for MPEG-H Production Format) is a multichannel wave-file which contains all the audio and metadata of the MPEG-H Audio scene.
 The metadata is stored in the “Control Track”, which is one of the audio tracks in the multichannel wave-file and contains a “time-code like” signal that is robust against sample rate conversions or level changes.

 For more information take a look at the MPEG-H Authoring Suite Tutorial series